seeing-things/zwo/README.md

-## Build Dependencies

-To compile the capture software, a C++ compiler is required.
+This repository contains the ZWO ASI camera SDK along with some software that depends on this SDK.

+# Installing the SDK

+The [SDK](https://astronomy-imaging-camera.com/software-drivers) is provided by ZWO in the form of a header file and shared object files for Linux and Windows.
+The Linux version of the library can be installed on Debian-based systems (including Ubuntu) via a PPA as the `libasicamera2` package by following the steps in this section.

+First add the PPA for the asi-common dependency, which provides appropriate udev rules for ASI cameras:

+    $ sudo add-apt-repository ppa:mutlaqja/ppa

+Next, add the URL for the SDK PPA to a sources.list file:

+    $ sudo bash -c 'echo "deb [trusted=yes] https://apt.fury.io/jgottula/ /" > /etc/apt/sources.list.d/jgottula.list'

+Now it should be possible to update the package cache and install:

+    $ apt update
+    $ sudo apt install libasicamera2

+# ZWO Fixer

+`zwo_fixer` is a shim library which patches a bug in the ASI library.
+It is an optional dependency for the Python package and the Capture software included in this repository.
+To compile a C++ compiler is required.
 On Debian-based Linux distributions (e.g. Ubuntu), you will need the build-essential package for this.

 The following libraries are required for building the `zwo_fixer` shim library (Debian package names in parentheses):
 - librt (libc6-dev)